sommalia/moco-wrapper/README.rst

 -------

 This package was created with `Cookiecutter`_ and the `audreyr/cookiecutter-pypackage`_ project template.
-This package tries to imitate the way that the `praw-package`_, for wrapping arount the reddit api, was structured
+This package tries to imitate the way that the `praw-package`_, for wrapping around the reddit api, was structured

 .. _`Cookiecutter`: https://github.com/audreyr/cookiecutter
 .. _`audreyr/cookiecutter-pypackage`: https://github.com/audreyr/cookiecutter-pypackage